 Results 1–10 of 10 for "Psychology Topic"X related to "APA weighs in on the constitutionality..."
-Refine Your Search Refine Your Search TopicAnxiety (1)Ethics (1)Human rights (1)Sexual abuse (1)Stress (1) 6 more... [+] Suicide (1)Teens (1)Therapy (1)Trauma (1)Violence (1)Women & men (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 10 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.TeensTeens are undergoing the biological changes of puberty and experiencing cognitive changes that allow them to think more abstractly.
-Includes resilience tips for teens and communication tips for parents.Psychology Topic 2.Sexual AbuseSexual abuse is unwanted sexual activity, with perpetrators using force, making threats or taking advantage of victims not able to give consent.
-Reactions include shock, fear, disbelief, anxiety or post-traumatic stress disorder.Psychology Topic 3.SexPsychologists and other clinicians focus on many issues regarding sex including later life sex, enhancing or restoring sexual functioning and pleasure, erectile dysfunction, premature ejaculation and painful intercourse, for example.
-Psychologists also work to understand sex offenders, the victims of sexual abuse and rape, and try to reduce the proliferation of sexualized images of young women in advertising and the media.Psychology Topic 4.SuicideSuicide is the act of killing yourself, most often as a result of depression or other mental illness.
-Learn about suicide warning signs and steps to prevent suicide.Psychology Topic 5.Answers to Your Questions about Psychology and Human RightsPage describes APA position on torture, human trafficking, human rights violations and rights for the mentally ill.Psychology Topic 6.ViolenceViolence is an extreme form of aggression, such as assault, rape or murder and it has many causes, including frustration, exposure to violent media, violence in the home or neighborhood, and a tendency to see other people's actions as hostile even when they're not.Psychology Topic 7.AnxietyAnxiety is characterized by feelings of tension, worried thoughts and physical changes.
+Refine Your Search Refine Your Search TopicSocioeconomic status (2)Stress (2)Violence (2)Women & men (2)Anxiety (1) 7 more... [+] Health disparities (1)Sexual abuse (1)Sport & exercise (1)Suicide (1)Teens (1)Therapy (1)Trauma (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 10 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.TeensTeens are undergoing the biological changes of puberty and experiencing cognitive changes that allow them to think more abstractly.
+Includes resilience tips for teens and communication tips for parents.Psychology Topic 2.Intimate Partner ViolenceThis brochure utilizes psychological research to highlight the psychological consequences of intimate partner violence, the forms of psychological aggression, how to screen/recognize signs of violence, as well as safety planning information.
+Psychology Topic 3.Sexual AbuseSexual abuse is unwanted sexual activity, with perpetrators using force, making threats or taking advantage of victims not able to give consent.
+Reactions include shock, fear, disbelief, anxiety or post-traumatic stress disorder.Psychology Topic 4.SexPsychologists and other clinicians focus on many issues regarding sex including later life sex, enhancing or restoring sexual functioning and pleasure, erectile dysfunction, premature ejaculation and painful intercourse, for example.
+Psychologists also work to understand sex offenders, the victims of sexual abuse and rape, and try to reduce the proliferation of sexualized images of young women in advertising and the media.Psychology Topic 5.SuicideSuicide is the act of killing yourself, most often as a result of depression or other mental illness.
+Learn about suicide warning signs and steps to prevent suicide.Psychology Topic 6.ViolenceViolence is an extreme form of aggression, such as assault, rape or murder and it has many causes, including frustration, exposure to violent media, violence in the home or neighborhood, and a tendency to see other people's actions as hostile even when they're not.Psychology Topic 7.Socioeconomic StatusSocioeconomic status is commonly conceptualized as the social standing or class of an individual or group.Psychology Topic 8.Sport and ExerciseRegular physical activity and participation in sports are good for your body, reducing the risk that you’ll develop high blood pressure, heart disease, colon cancer and diabetes.
+Sport psychologists can help you overcome problems, enhance your performance and achieve your goals.Psychology Topic 9.Health DisparitiesHealth disparities occur when differences in health status exist between one population group in comparison to a more advantaged group, and most address issues of social justice and equity.
+Learn more about APA research and where to get help.Psychology Topic 10.AnxietyAnxiety is characterized by feelings of tension, worried thoughts and physical changes.
 Anxiety disorders such as panic disorder and obsessive compulsive disorder (OCD) cause recurring intrusive thoughts or concerns and physical symptoms such as sweating, trembling, dizziness or a rapid heartbeat.Psychology Topic Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 10 for "Psychology Topic"X related to "APA weighs in on the constitutionality..."